oyama/pico-w-usb-failures/README.md

 ### Actual voltage of VBUS

-A multimeter was used to measure the change in voltage on `VBUS`(pin 40) and `GND`(pin 38) of Pico and Pico W.
+A multimeter was used to measure the change in voltage on `VBUS`(pin 40) and `GND`(pin 38) of Pico and Pico W. Power is supplied to `VSYS` under all conditions.

 Pico:

-- Power supplied VSYS and USB cable disconnected: `0.42 V`
+- USB cable disconnected: `0.42 V`
-- Power supplied VSYS, USB cable connected to Pico and finally to host: `5.17 V`
+- USB cable connected to Pico, and finally to host: `5.17 V`
-- Power supplied VSYS, USB cable connected to host and finally to Pico: `5.17 V`
+- USB cable connected to host, and finally to Pico: `5.17 V`

 Pico W:

-- Power supplied VSYS and USB cable disconnected: `1.36 V`
+- USB cable disconnected: `1.36 V`
-- Power supplied VSYS, USB cable connected to Pico W and finally to host: `0.97..1.09 V` (Multimeter readings are not stable)
+- USB cable connected to Pico W, and finally to host: `0.97..1.09 V` (Multimeter readings are not stable)
-- Power supplied VSYS, USB cable connected to host and finally to Pico W: `5.16 V`
+- USB cable connected to host, and finally to Pico W: `5.16 V`

 ## Temporary solutions